Falkitop/gtao-race-loader/README.md

 # REQUIREMENTS
 A Database is required that has all the races included in two columns named `id` which is the id of the race and `data` which is the JSON string.
-I have uploaded one with around 100.000 Races on [GTA5Mods](https://www.gta5-mods.com/tools/database-of-14000-gta-online-races-topicyeah#comments_tab)
+I have uploaded one with around 100.000 Races to [GTA5Mods](https://www.gta5-mods.com/tools/database-of-14000-gta-online-races-topicyeah#comments_tab).
 Just Place the database named race.db into the resource folder.

 use it by '/race [id]'